yash1314/Medical-insurance-ml-project/README.md

 - Data Transformation: Transform and preprocess the data for training.
 - Model Training: Train the machine learning model using the training pipeline.
 - Prediction: Make predictions using the prediction pipeline.
-- Dockerize the project for easy deployment and scalability.
-- Run the project on an AWS EC2 instance via Streamlit for web-based interaction.
+- Run the app through streamlit url.
 Detailed usage instructions are available in the project's notebooks and code documentation.

 ## Contributing